hengruo/RuneSim/README.md

 Please feel free to create a new issue to ask if you have any questions about this repo.

+## Disclaimer
+RuneSim is only used for research.
+Under no circumstances shall any person or organization use the code of RuneSim for commecial activities.
+Contributors won't be liable for any damages to Riot Games, Inc. that arise from commecial activities using RuneSim .

 ## Credits
 ### Main Contributors
 - [Hengruo Zhang](https://github.com/hengruo)